JarWings/DES207-DES502_Git/README.txt

 --Michael
 ver.0.0.7
 Added leaderboard functionality for saving player times and viewing the times in the menu & added controller support to the menu.
 Also added difficulty option that scales the amount of damage you recieve.

+21/02/24
+--Michael
+ver.0.0.8
+Main menu has temp art assets to replicate book theme, with page turning animations, sounds, and a new temp font.